sbae/Ultraviolet-Tutorial/README.md

 ```
 You are in the login node.
 Your command prompt shows `ln2`.

-## Developing your script in an interactive session
+## Developing your script in an interactive session - Part 1
-Use this workflow only for development purposes.
-Your final results must come from a batch job.
+Use this workflow only for light development purposes.
+Your final results must come from a batch job for reproducibility.

 Read this first: https://hpcmed.org/guide/slurm#headings2